 Acceptance into Aspirancy in no way suggests or guarantees that a man will be ordained a deacon.
 Rather, entrance into Aspirancy seeks to guide and support a man’s discernment of the question of whether God is calling him to serve as a deacon.

-a.
-During both Aspirancy and Candidacy formation, each man must participate in an ongoing evaluation process.
-This process involves his own self-reflection in addition to input from faculty, pastors, mentors, the Dean of Formation and the Director of the Diaconate Office.
+- During both Aspirancy and Candidacy formation, each man must participate in an ongoing evaluation process.
+This process involves his self-reflection in addition to input from faculty, pastors, mentors, the Dean of Formation, and the Director of the Diaconate Office.

 The rule of celibacy, presently lived by priests of the Latin Rite of the Catholic Church, requires that a priest remain unmarried in living witness of the Kingdom of God.
-However, since both married and single men are called to the diaconate, it should be noted that the rule of celibacy applies to deacons in a different way.
+However, since both married and single men are called to the diaconate, it should be noted that the rule of celibacy applies to deacons differently.

-a.
-Men who are married can be ordained deacons of the Church.
+- Men who are married can be ordained deacons of the Church.
 However, in the case of the death of their spouses, they are bound to a life of celibacy until death.
 For grave and extraordinary reasons, a deacon may petition to seek re-marriage after the death of his wife.
-However, this exemption can be granted only by the Holy See.
+However, only the Holy See can grant this exemption.